Divorce and the Impact of Social Media

 Social media can foster a number of negative effects in a relationship, including:

 - Unrealistic Expectations – When you’re scrolling, it’s easy to forget that most photos you see have had every visible flaw erased through Facetune or Photoshop.
 These same models often post couples pictures as well, going on lavish romantic adventures and documenting it for all to see.
-However, in real life, your cellulite-free wife doesn’t wake up with a full face of makeup and a blowout, and your husband won’t have six pack abs right after eating a whole pizza.
+In real life, your cellulite-free wife doesn’t wake up with a full face of makeup and a blowout, and your husband won’t have six pack abs right after eating a whole pizza.

 The Correlation Between Divorce and Number of Hours Spent on Social Media

 It’s hard to say whether excessive social media use leads to divorce, or if there were issues related to the divorce that cause one spouse to turn to social media.
-However, studies have shown that increasing the amount of time you spend on social media by 20% increases your chances of divorce by 4 percent.
-Also, Married people under 40 report unhappier relationships when their partner spends excessive time on social media.
+Studies have shown that increasing the amount of time you spend on social media by 20% increases your chances of divorce by 4 percent.
+Married people under 40 report unhappier relationships when their partner spends excessive time on social media.
 Either way, there is a strong link between unhappy relationships and social media usage.

 How Social Media is used by Attorneys in Divorce Cases

 Anything you post on social media can be used as evidence in matters like alimony, child support, and child custody.
 For example, if you tell the court you don’t have sufficient income to pay child and spousal support but constantly post pictures of yourself doing lavish things in designer clothes, your ex may present this as evidence that you can pay.
-Therefore, if you want full custody of your child but post pictures of yourself partying with your friends every night, this will likely be used against you.
+If you want full custody of your child but post pictures of yourself partying with your friends every night, this will likely be used against you.

 Be Mindful of What You Are Posting Online